 Oh boy, are we glad you asked!
 A lot of the things that happen at Manor are volunteer-run, so there are a ton of opportunities to get involved.
 The PTA is the conduit to volunteer opportunities big and small!
 You can plan a school event, or part of one; help build out the maker space; beautify our school; help run a club, or start a new one; help create the yearbook, volunteer at the Winter Faire, the Book Fair or the Lap-A-Thon.
 And so on.
-A great place to start is to come to a PTA meeting, the dates for which you’ll find on this calendar; if you can’t make it to one, email us at email@example.com and we’ll hook you up!
+A great place to start is to come to a PTA meeting; if you can’t make it to one, email us at email@example.com and we’ll hook you up!

 You will get a lot of information and most communication comes via email.
 Here’s what you need to read:

-- Each week or so, you will get a message from the Principal.
+- Each week you will get a message from the Principal.
 Would you really consider not reading this?
-If so, you are made of stouter stuff than we are…
+If so, you are made of stouter stuff than we are...

 - About once a week you will also get an email from the PTA.
 Read it!
 In it will be information about forthcoming events like potlucks, BBQs, Parent Education evenings, volunteer opportunities, etc.